harish201105/Harvest-Hub/README.md

 ---

 Harvest Hub is a web application designed to manage various aspects of crop cultivation and farm management.
-This repository contains the backend codebase for the CropMaster application.
+This repository contains the backend codebase for the Harvest Hub application.

 ## Description